NextCenturyCorporation/VirtUE-sensing/targets/desktop-bridge-target/README.md

 infrastructure.
 It accepts in inbound TCP/IP connection on a given port, reads JSON sensing data from it, and forwards it to the API.

+# Requirements

+This sensor is built as a docker container and thus requires docker.

+The JSON data sent to the sensor must be seperated by newlines, that is, each JSON document must end in a newline character, although it can also contain several newlines as well.
+This agreement speeds up the parsing of the inbound JSON data.

 # Build

 To build the sensor's container, navigate to the `desktop-bridge-target' directory in a shell and run: